MJKWoolnough/sudoku/README.md

 len(chars) in length, which describes the rows, columns, boxes or other shapes in which there can only be one of each character

-Will return true if puzzle is solveable and the solution will be stored in the data slice.
+Will return true if puzzle is solvable and the solution will be stored in the data slice.
 Upon a failure, will return false and the data slice will be as original.